 You can check whether the theme you are using is ship-shape using Theme Authenticity Checker plugins.
 This plugin checks for malicious and unwanted scripts and code blocks in your theme.

-Developers of themes, plugins and WordPress provide updates on a regular basis.
+Developers of themes, plugins and WordPress provide updates regularly.
 Of course, if you have installed a pirated copy, then you may not get the updates.

-Although make sure, you are taking the backup of your website when updating a theme or a plugin or WordPress to a major release.
+But, make sure, you are taking the backup of your website when updating a theme or a plugin or WordPress to a major release.
 There is a likelihood that major releases will bring major changes.
-This may break your website since the plugins and themes may not play well with each other.
+Updating to major version may break your website since the plugins and themes may not play well with each other.

 So, however irritating and annoying it is to take backups, make sure you take them because we have to update everything.

-There are a few plugins to take backup of your WordPress based website.
-Some are paid, and some are free.
+There are a few plugins to take a backup of your WordPress based website.
+Some cost money, and some are free.
 I will list them in next week’s articles.
 But check with your hosting partner too.
 Because they also provide backup services.

 Hide your login link